bagrow/network-portrait-divergence/README.md

 to this measure).

-Portrait divergences can be computed at the command line or within Python scripts:
+Network portrait divergences can be computed at the command line or within Python scripts:

 #### Command line